Holématthi Nature Information Centre

 Sessions at the NIC are designed with a focus on imparting awareness that sustainable co-existence can be achieved between forest-fringe communities and wildlife if threats to wildlife can be minimised through provision of alternatives, conservation awareness and public-engagement.
 Interactive activities are designed to impart conservation awareness and wildlife education to ensure a holistic and sustained approach to conservation, to bring a shift in people's perceptions, and to instil a sense of ownership and responsibility for their land and its preservation.

-Since 2018, Holématthi has hosted over 10,000 visitors including close to 6,500 students.
+Since 2018, Holématthi has hosted over 14,000 visitors including close to 11,000 students and teachers.
 A conservation initiative can be considered truly successful if it can be adapted and replicated across changing landscapes and situations.
 The rural centre has been a huge success in making knowledge about wildlife accessible to among local communities, and to build upon the effort, we have helped the Forest Department set up a similar centre near Kali Tiger Reserve, and are currently working with an organization to set up a centre to promote conservation in Sunderbans in Bangaldesh.